“Labor Omnia Vincit” McKay Law

 Traumatic Brain Injury

-Facial injuries can produce concussion or worse, as the head accelerates with the facial impact.
+Facial impacts can cause TBI, as the head accelerates with the facial impact.

 Common Causes of Facial Injuries